 Back by popular demand!
 After several years’ hiatus, the Gardens’ own Diane Walden will once again gather a diverse assemblage of greens, ribbons and cones for this festive workshop.
 Make a swag, wreath, centerpiece or garland to take home.
 All materials needed to create beautiful designs will be provided.
 Participants are welcome to bring favorite ornaments or supplies from home, too.
 Beginners and advanced students alike are welcome.
 Please bring gloves, pruners and old wreath rings if you have them, along with optional cookies or treats to add to the day’s merriment!
 Please note: this hands-on workshop will be held in the Kulp Horticulture Building.

 Winter Gardens Book Club

 Now that the garden is put to bed, it’s a great time to get to those books you’ve been wanting to read.
-Join Interpretation and Exhibits Coordinator, Vanessa Nesvig, as we discuss four acclaimed books, both literary and botanical.
-Please sign up, then simply read and come on the specified date to discuss the book while enjoying coffee and treats.
-This year we will meet in the Education Center.
+Join the conversation as we discuss four acclaimed books with plants at their core.
+Please sign up and read the selection, then come on the specified date to discuss the book while enjoying coffee and treats.
+This year, we will meet in the Education Center.

 American Eden: David Hosack, Botany, and Medicine in the Garden of the Early Republic by Victoria Johnson